Petersfield: Notable people

-The Right Reverend Arthur Chandler, Bishop of Bloemfontein, retired to Petersfield where he died in 1939.
-The Right Reverend Christopher Lowson, Bishop of Lincoln, was vicar of Petersfield from 1991 to 1999.
+Arthur Chandler, Bishop of Bloemfontein, retired to Petersfield where he died in 1939.
+Christopher Lowson, Bishop of Lincoln, was vicar of Petersfield from 1991 to 1999.

 In the sporting world, John Small, shopkeeper, cobbler, and Hambledon cricketer is buried in the churchyard of St Peter's.
 Footballer Calum Chambers was born in Petersfield in 1995.
 John Westwood, a notable football fan, lives in the town and is a partner in Petersfield Bookshop, which has two Royal Warrants and celebrated its centenary in 2018.
-Erica Roe, known for streaking at Twickenham in 1982, was working at the bookshop at the time.
+Erika Roe, known for streaking at Twickenham in 1982, was working at the bookshop at the time.